Lucasinoo27/AdoptBuddy/README.md

 # AdoptBuddy

 AdoptBuddy is a web application designed to help people find pets looking for a home.
-This project was built using Vue.js and Tailwind CSS as part of a university coursework.
+This project was built using Vue.js and Bootstrap as part of a university coursework.

 ## Project setup